Best Road Trips to Explore African American History

 The tight-knit Gullah communities along the coasts have preserved African cultural heritage, even speaking a creole language similar to the Krio of Sierra Leone.
 Two places to learn more about them:

-Savannah: Visit Pin Point Heritage Museum just south of Savannah (temporarily closed due to COVID-19), or take a cultural tour to Sapelo Island, Ga., to learn about the Gullah-Geechee descendants of freed slaves.
-In Savannah, visit the Ralph Mark Gilbert Civil Rights Museum (temporarily closed due to COVID-19), which chronicles the struggles of Georgia’s oldest African-American community from slavery to present day.
+Savannah: Visit Pin Point Heritage Museum just south of Savannah, or take a cultural tour to Sapelo Island, Ga., to learn about the Gullah-Geechee descendants of freed slaves.
+In Savannah, visit the Ralph Mark Gilbert Civil Rights Museum, which chronicles the struggles of Georgia’s oldest African-American community from slavery to present day.